-Located on the southern shore of beautiful Lake Keowee, The Oconee Nuclear Plant provides energy to nearly 2 million homes.
+Located on the southern shore of beautiful Lake Keowee, The Oconee Nuclear Station provides energy to nearly 2 million homes via nuclear power.
 There is a multitude of steps that go into producing so much energy, and families can learn all about it at the power plant’s educational center.

 Inside the Duke World of Energy